jafudi/flexpair-hugo-site/flexpair.com/content/english/_index.md

 features:
   enable: true
   subtitle: "Flexpair is a cloud agnostic infrastructure-as-code solution for"
-  title:  "consistent yet self-determined interaction between data scientists, DevOps engineers and UX designers"
+  title:  "data scientists, DevOps engineers and UX designers literally working hand-in-hand from their individual time zones"
-  description: "Flexapir combines the benefits of agile and hybrid work with a solid foundation of consistency and data privacy.
+  description: "Flexpair combines the benefits of agile and hybrid work with a solid foundation of consistency and data privacy.
 Realtime and asynchronous co-working become seamlessly integrated, even across time zones.
 No unnecessary context switches will deplete your concentration anymore.</br> </br> "
   features_blocks:
   - icon: "las la-code-branch"
     title: "Fully Reproducible"